matthw/matthw.github.io/content/posts/2026/fcsc2026_computing_software/index.md

 ```

-if we patch the byte to it's correct value (0x48) and follow along, we endup in an obfuscated `jmp rax`:
+if we patch the byte to its correct value (0x48) and follow along, we endup in an obfuscated `jmp rax`:

 ```asm
 4a8        004038d9 48 05 79 13 ff ff            ADD                     RAX,-0xec87